More gunfire as Minneapolis calls in other agencies to help restore order

 In the meantime, police spokesman John Elder said "we are making good headway" in the Uptown investigation.

-There was no preliminary word on a motive or even how many shooters were involved sparking the chaos while the area was bustling with activity now that bars and restaurants have loosened customer limitations since the COVID-19 pandemic.
+There was no preliminary word on a motive or even how many shooters were involved in sparking the chaos while the area was bustling with activity now that bars and restaurants have loosened customer limitations during the COVID-19 pandemic.

 Victim a husband, father

-The man killed in this past weekend’s mass shooting in Uptown was remembered as a loving husband and father and talented hairstylist.
+The man killed in this past weekend's mass shooting in Uptown was remembered as a loving husband and father and gifted hairstylist.

 Cody Pollard "had a talent no one else could possess," said his brother Troy Pollard, who grew up with Cody in St. Paul.

-A night out with a client took the 27-year-old Cody Pollard to Uptown on Saturday, and it was just after midnight when gunfire erupted as the two were leaving Cowboy Slim’s for downtown Minneapolis.
+A night out with a client took Cody Pollard, 27, to Uptown on Saturday, and it was just after midnight when gunfire erupted as the two were leaving Cowboy Slim's for downtown Minneapolis.

 Cody was hit and died that same day, leaving behind his wife, Quinesha Adams, 4-year-old son Ochean and baby Khodi, who joined their family early this year.